-Collaborative Law was designed to allow clients to have their lawyers with them during the negotiation process, while maintaining the same commitment to settlement as the sole agenda.
+Collaborative Law was designed to allow clients to have their lawyers with them throughout the negotiation process, and gaining the benefit of individual advice, while maintaining the same commitment to settlement out of court.
 It is the job of the lawyers, who have received training similar to the training that mediators receive in interest-based negotiation, to work with their own clients and one another to assure that the process stays balanced, positive and productive.
 Once an agreement is reached, it is drafted by the lawyers and reviewed and edited by both the lawyers and the parties, until both parties are satisfied.

 Both Collaborative Practice and mediation rely on the voluntary and free exchange of information and a commitment to resolutions that respect the parties` shared goals.
 If mediation does not result in a settlement, the parties may choose to use their counsel in litigation, if this is consistent with the scope of representation upon which the client and lawyer have agreed.
 In Collaborative Practice, the lawyers and parties sign an agreement, which aligns everyone's interests in the direction of resolution, and specifically provides that the collaborative attorneys and any other professional team members will be disqualified from participating in litigation if the collaborative process is terminated without an agreement being reached.
 Professional advice should be sought when deciding whether mediation or Collaborative Practice is the best process for any individual case.